kdolic/web-module-challenge-scope-and-closure/README.md

 c.
 What is the lexical scope of `newRoll`?

 - newRoll is declared in the nested function within the personalDice function.
+It will look into its own function and see if it is available.

 ### Task 2c - Exit Ticket

 Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/WjSzNh9gDrD8Xn8hw/enY3yPRP3nEm7E).

 The completion of these questions is mandatory for MVP.
 However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
 This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.
+Please answer honestly and to the best of your ability without using external references. - DONE

 ### Task 3 - Stretch Goals